codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the late tomato say to the early tomato?
-I’ll ketch up
+Why did the man run around his bed?
+Because he was trying to catch up on his sleep!

 ## Daily Trivia

-The computer OEM manufacturer Clevo, known for its Sager notebook line, is based in which country?
+What programming language was GitHub written in?
- 1. China (People&#039;s Republic of)
+ 1. JavaScript
- 2. Germany
+ 2. Ruby
- 3. United States
+ 3. Python
- 4. Taiwan
+ 4. Lua

 <details>
   <summary>Answer</summary>
-  Taiwan
+  Ruby
 </details>